Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.organizations.updateCmekSettings({name: 'name'});

 /*
-Updates the Log Router settings for the given resource.Note: Settings for the Log Router can currently only be configured for Google Cloud organizations.
-Once configured, it applies to all projects and folders in the Google Cloud organization.UpdateSettings will fail if 1) kms_key_name is invalid, or 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, or 3) access to the key is disabled.
-4) location_id is not supported by Logging.
-5) location_id violate OrgPolicy.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Updates the settings for the given resource.
+This method applies to all feature configurations for organization and folders.UpdateSettings will fail if 1) kms_key_name is invalid, 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, 3) access to the key is disabled, 4) storage_location is not supported by Logging, 5) storage_location violates the location OrgPolicy, or 6) default_sink_config is set but has an unspecified filter write mode.See Configure default settings for organizations and folders (https://cloud.google.com/logging/docs/default-settings) for more information.
 */
 await gapi.client.logging.organizations.updateSettings({name: 'name'});

 /*
-Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations and billing accounts.
+Gets the Logging CMEK settings for the given resource.Note: CMEK for the Log Router can be configured for Google Cloud projects, folders, organizations, and billing accounts.
 Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.projects.getCmekSettings({name: 'name'});

 /*
-Gets the Log Router settings for the given resource.Note: Settings for the Log Router can be get for Google Cloud projects, folders, organizations and billing accounts.
-Currently it can only be configured for organizations.
-Once configured for an organization, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Log Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Gets the settings for the given resource.Note: Settings can be retrieved for Google Cloud projects, folders, organizations, and billing accounts.See View default resource settings for Logging (https://cloud.google.com/logging/docs/default-settings#view-org-settings) for more information.
 */
 await gapi.client.logging.projects.getSettings({name: 'name'});